palaa159/Docs/05-OpenBCI_Streaming_Data_Format.md

 * Bytes 29-30: Data value for accelerometer channel Y
 * Bytes 31-32: Data value for accelerometer channel Z

 Our Host code removes the Packet Counter and adds the header and footer.
-This could be modified to meet other protocol specs for other signal processing software.
+It could be modified to work natively with other protocol specs for other signal processing software....